-- a. refuse gifts and hospitality above the value of £20 - b. declaration of Business interests - c. decline offers of preferential treatment - d. permission to undertake outside employment - e. declaration of offers of commercial sponsorship - f. declaration of rewards - g. respect confidentiality of information.
+- a. refuse gifts above the value of £50 - b. declaration of hospitality offered above a value of £25 - c. refuse hospitality above the value of £75 - d. declaration of Business interests and loyalty interest (including relationships) - e. decline offers of preferential treatment - f. permission to undertake outside employment - g. declaration of offers of commercial sponsorship - h. declaration of shareholdings and other ownership interests - i. declaration of patents and intellectual property - j. declaration of rewards - k. respect confidentiality of information.